serenity-is/docs/tutorials/multi_tenancy/removing_tenant_dropdown_from_user_form.md

 This doesn't modify the original user form, it just changes list for this dialog instance.

-User _tenant2_ can now open the user form.
+User _tenant2_ can now open the user dialog.